magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 > improve the abstraction and the extendibility of your code (i.e.,
 > polymorphism).

-As soon as you save the file you'll receive the expected error:
+As soon as you save the file you'll receive again an expected error

 ```bash
 Writing clj_test/suite.cljs...